Before registering, YOU WILL BE ASKED TO read AND AGREE TO ALL OF thIs INFORMATION, SO please read everything carefully.

 UUPCC TRIP CANCELATION POLICY

 A $250 non-refundable registration fee is charged at the end of the registration process.
 This covers a one-year complimentary Traveler's membership in the UUPCC (or a year's extension if you are a current member), application processing, travel packet assembly & mailing, and an “Impact fee” paid to either the Unitarian Union of NE India (for India trips) or the UU Church of the Philippines (for Philippines trips).
 The UUPCC shares revenues and risks with the Hungarian Unitarian Church on trips to Transylvanian and Hungary so does not pay an "impact fee" on those trips.

 Final payment information and date will be communicated at registration and will be due shortly after the registration close date.
 The total trip cost must be paid by the due date or the UUPCC retains the right to cancel your registration.

-We strongly urge all travelers to purchase travel insurance that includes trip cancelation insurance as well as medical evacuation insurance.
+We strongly urge all travelers to purchase travel insurance that includes trip cancelation coverage as well as medical evacuation insurance.
 Many companies offer this such as Travel Guard and TravelSafe.
 You might use a web-based service such as Squaremouth.com to compare plans.